FredHutch/sas7bdat-specification/sas7bdat.rst

 - consider header bytes -by- SAS_host
 - identify purpose of various unknown header quantities
 - determine purpose of Column List subheader
-- determine pattern of the 'page sequence number' fields.
 - determine the purpose of the first four bytes in the text array of the first `Column Text subheader`_.